-The main result on the analysis of the numerical approximations is given in Theorem~\ref{convergence}, which shows convergence of the numerical approximations in the small mesh limit for uniquely solvable MFG PDI systems.
+The main result on the analysis of the numerical approximations is given in Theorem \ref{convergence}, which shows convergence of the numerical approximations in the small mesh limit for uniquely solvable MFG PDI systems.
 In particular, we prove strong convergence in the $H^1$-norm of the approximations to the value function $u$.
 We also show that the approximations of the density function $m$ converge strongly in $L^q$-norms for $q\in [1,2^*)$, $2^*=\frac{2n}{n-2}$, as well as weak convergence in $H^1$.
 For general nondifferentiable Hamiltonians, a proof of strong convergence in $H^1$ of the density approximations is not currently available owing to a lack of continuity in the advective terms of the KFP equation.
-However, if some additional continuity is assumed (which holds for instance when the Hamiltonian is $C^1$), then the density approximations also converge strongly in $H^1$, see Corollary~\ref{convergence-cor}.
+However, if some additional continuity is assumed (which holds for instance when the Hamiltonian is $C^1$), then the density approximations also converge strongly in $H^1$, see Corollary \ref{convergence-cor}.
 We then complement the convergence analysis with two numerical experiments that illustrate the performance of the method.

-This paper is organised as follows.
-We outline basic notation in Section~\ref{Sec2}, after which in Section~\ref{Sec3} we formulate the notion of weak solution for the MFG PDI \eqref{sys} and state the main results on the continuous problem.
-These results are then proved in Section~\ref{Sec 4}.
-In Section~\ref{Sec5} we introduce a monotone finite element scheme along with main results on well-posedness and convergence.
-This is followed the proofs of these results in Section~\ref{Sec6}.
-Section~\ref{Sec 7} concludes the paper with a discussion of two numerical experiments.
+This paper is organized as follows.
+We outline the notation in Section~\ref{Sec2}, and we formulate the notion of weak solution for the MFG PDI \eqref{sys} and state the main results on the continuous problem in Section~\ref{Sec3}.
+The main results on the analysis of the continuous problem are then proved in Section~\ref{Sec 4}.
+In Section~\ref{Sec5} we introduce a monotone finite element scheme along with main results on the well-posedness of the method and its convergence.
+This is followed by the proofs of these results in Section~\ref{Sec6}.
+Section~\ref{Sec 7} presents the results of some numerical experiments.